ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/faq-emails/guide.en-gb.md

 ### What should I know before I create an email address?

-Creating an email address isn't complicated, but there are rules that must be followed to set the **name of your email address** and its **password**.
+Creating an email address isn't complicated, but there are rules that must be followed to set the **name of your email address** and **passwords**.

 The **name of your email address** must respect the following rules: